oscerd/machines-walkthrough/try-hack-me/HackPark.md

 # HackPark

-Bruteforce a websites login with Hydra, identify and use a public exploit then escalate your privileges on this Windows machine! https://tryhackme.com/room/hackpark
+Bruteforce a website login with Hydra, identify and use a public exploit then escalate your privileges on this Windows machine! https://tryhackme.com/room/hackpark

 ## Deploy the vulnerable Windows Machine:

-As first step we try to run an Nmap scan to see services running and ports open
+As the first step, we try to run an Nmap scan to see services running and ports open

     nmap -sV <ip>
     Starting Nmap 7.60 ( https://nmap.org ) at 2023-11-09 17:06 GMT